sambanova/generative_data_prep/README.md

 ```

 ### Output
 The output directory will have 2 sub-directories. `splits` holds the shuffled and split files `hdf5` holds the tokenized versions of the files from the `splits` directory.
-The `hdf5` subdirectory is what you will use as your input data to upload and run training.
+The file path you pass in as the `output_dir` flag is where the data is saved that you will use as your input data to upload and run training.

 The output hdf5 files each contain two datasets:
 - \"input_ids\": sequences of tokens ids